dasic002/virtual_recipe_book/README.md

 - Forms - populate form to update record - [stackoverflow](https://stackoverflow.com/questions/70682238/django-how-to-auto-populate-existing-data-in-django-form-while-updating)
 - Forms - making use of the formset can_delete, using **.deleted_objects** for ingredients in recipe edit view - [django docs](https://docs.djangoproject.com/en/5.0/topics/forms/formsets/#can-delete)
 - Forms - Overriding the default fields, guide for comment form - [django docs](https://docs.djangoproject.com/en/5.1/topics/forms/modelforms/#overriding-the-default-fields)
+- Forms - Including multiple forms on a single page, sense check my forms do not conflict with each other - [geeksforgeeks](https://www.geeksforgeeks.org/handle-multiple-forms-on-a-single-page-in-django/)
+- Forms - how to clear forms on editing comments or ratings, using `reset()` method - [w3schools](https://www.w3schools.com/Jsref/met_form_reset.asp)
 - Models - ON_DELETE options - [geeksforgeeks.org](https://www.geeksforgeeks.org/foreign-keys-on_delete-option-in-django-models/)
 - Models - PositiveIntegerField - [stackoverflow](https://stackoverflow.com/questions/42425933/how-do-i-set-a-default-max-and-min-value-for-an-integerfield-django)
 - Models - Referring to another instance, used for recipe Origin field - [stackoverflow](https://stackoverflow.com/questions/4910905/in-django-how-do-you-make-a-model-refer-to-itself)
 - Views - guidance on using Paginator in function based view - [stackoverflow](https://stackoverflow.com/questions/64170923/pagination-in-function-based-view-shows-all-objects)
 - Views - guide on Paginator - [django docs](https://docs.djangoproject.com/en/5.0/topics/pagination/#using-paginator-in-a-view-function)
+- Views - how to exclude an object from a queryset using `exclude()` - [stackoverflow](https://stackoverflow.com/questions/3032104/django-excluding-specific-instances-from-queryset-without-using-field-lookup)
 - Template - guidance on how to iterate over a specified number of turns, used to display the star rating buttons - [stackoverflow](https://stackoverflow.com/questions/48637178/do-django-templates-allow-for-range-in-for-loops)
 - Template language - include function, used to work with repeated widgets - [stackoverflow](https://stackoverflow.com/questions/41397427/can-multiple-templates-be-extended-by-one-template-in-django)
 - Script - managing comments, follows the Codestar blog walkthrough project - in this project it can be seen in [recipe-detail.js](static/js/recipe-detail.js)